 St. Claude Arts District & Parkette ProgramNew Orleans, LA

-To encourage commercial and cultural revitalization along a pivotal corridor in New Orleans, St. Claude Main Street, Inc.’s Arts District & Parkette Program will unify and support the corridor’s creative endeavors and promote its activities through innovative marketing, visual identify and community engagement programs developed in partnership with internationally-renowned artist and designer Candy Chang.
+To encourage commercial and cultural revitalization along a pivotal corridor in New Orleans, St. Claude Main Street, Inc.’s Arts District & Parkette Program will unify and support the corridor’s creative endeavors and promote its activities through innovative marketing, visual identify and community engagement programs.

 Michael T. Martin, the Manager St. Claude Main Street, sat down with us to talk about their ArtPlace grant and answer this month’s question.